garry0325/SkyPrenatal/README.md

 # SkyPrenatal
-A compact, low-cost and self-sustaining telemedicine device carried by unmanned aerial vehicles to provide prenatal care in resource-scarce communities.
+An integrated system that covers basic prenatal tests, including video conferencing for examination by remote physicians.
+All the testing data are automatically stored in the cloud via cellular network for further diagnosis.
+The system is low-cost and lightweight to run in resource-scarce areas